 Finding the perfect set of inexpensive earphones can be a challenge.
 With so many different types and styles to choose from, we wanted to help you make the right choice.
 We bought the best-selling buds directly from Amazon and took them for a spin.
 We spent several days testing them, focusing on design, comfort, sound quality and any extra features.

 Here are the earphones worth buying, and the ones you should avoid.
-And make sure you check out all of our top picks.
+And make sure you check out all of our favorite headphones.

 Tom's Guide evaluated the earphones by wearing each set for 2 to 3 hours per day.
 We used the earphones during various types of daily activities, such as commuting and working out.
 We listened to different genres of music, including pop, rock, soul, hip-hop and new country, and we made phone calls if the units included in-line mics.